gerhard/io/2019/content/slides/observe-understand-rabbitmq/index.md

 ---

 {{< slide background-video="/img/observable-systems/perf-test-43.mp4" background-size="cover" >}}
-<span class="menu-title">Perf-Test</span>
+<span class="menu-title">Perf-Test dashboard - v1</span>

 {{< speaker_note >}}

-* What really matter is the performance from the user perspective
+* What really matters is the performance from the user perspective
 * In this case, our users are RabbitMQ clients
 * You should expose the metrics from your apps as well
+* Even though this dashboard is v1, a version with better UX is in the works

 {{< /speaker_note >}}